Chickenpox: Shingles

 After a chickenpox infection, the virus remains dormant in the body's nerve tissues for about 50 years.
 However, this does not mean that VZV cannot be contracted later in life.
 The immune system usually keeps the virus at bay, but it can still manifest itself at any given age causing a different form of the viral infection called shingles (also known as herpes zoster).
 Since the efficacy of the human immune system decreases with age, the United States Advisory Committee on Immunization Practices (ACIP) suggests that every adult over the age of 50 years get the herpes zoster vaccine.
+In England a routine shingles vaccination programme for adults aged 70–80 began in 2013.

 Shingles affects one in five adults infected with chickenpox as children, especially those who are immune-suppressed, particularly from cancer, HIV, or other conditions.
 Stress can bring on shingles as well, although scientists are still researching the connection.
 Adults over the age of 60 who had chickenpox but not shingles are the most prone age demographic.